E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 where conservative temperature, $\Theta$, and absolute salinity, $S$, are examples of tracers $\varphi$.

 The Boussinesq primitive equations also make an incompressibility assumption, which is identical to an assumption of constant density.
-Non-Boussinesq models do not make thiat assumption and are not explicitly incompressible.
+Non-Boussinesq models do not make that assumption and are not explicitly incompressible.
 However, the mass conservation equation [](continuous-mass), along with an equation of state for sea water where density only varies slightly, results in a fluid that is nearly incompressible.

+A concern when using the full, compressible continuity equation is that this might support acoustic waves with wave speeds on the order of 1500 m/s, requiring an extremely small time step.
+According to [Griffies and Adcroft (2008)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/177GM18) and [de Szoeke and Samelson (2002)](https://doi.org/10.1175/1520-0485(2002)032%3C2194:TDBTBA%3E2.0.CO;2), the hydrostatic approximation removes vertical sound waves, leaving only barotropic acoustic modes called Lamb waves.
+Fortunately, the Lamb waves can be "subsumed" into the external gravity mode because the scale height of the ocean is much larger (200 km) than its depth (~5 km).
+This suggests that Lamb waves should not produce any additional constraints on our barotropic time step (though we should keep an eye on this).
+For more details on Lamb waves, see [Dukowicz (2013)](https://doi.org/10.1175/MWR-D-13-00148.1)

 #### Final Continuous Equations